-Meetings – sometimes amazing, sometimes painful, yet an inevitable component to any workplace.
-Not only are they are a primary method for employees to interface and discuss ongoing projects, but they can also encourage team building.
+Meetings – sometimes amazing, sometimes painful, yet an inevitable component of any workplace.
+Not only are they a primary method for employees to interface and discuss ongoing projects, but they can also encourage team building.

 Despite their inevitability, meetings can also quickly become unproductive/useless/cumbersome (insert similar adjective here) – delaying projects and frustrating employees.

 There is no fast and steady rule to meetings, however, the following five time-wasters are all too common:

 Scheduling unnecessary meetings.
 While it’s important to discuss projects face-to-face, some employees may have a tendency to schedule unnecessary meetings.
 Employees should be encouraged to consider whether or not they need a meeting to accomplish their goals, or if a simple email will suffice.

 Inviting too many people.
 It can be tempting for an employee to invite more team members to a meeting than is necessary.
 When this happens, it can be difficult for those in attendance to fully understand their role in a project.
 Employees should have a good rationale for each person they invite to a meeting.
 (Check out the two-pizza rule below)